 Especially after you have experienced a miscarriage or any type of fetal loss…

 When: ASAP or as soon as you feel comfortable, but trust me you’re going to need SOMEONE to confide in.
 Don’t bottle it up sis.
+Also, if you think you’ve exhausted all options, it might be time to seek fertility support through a specialist.

 Whom: For this section I’ve created The 3 S’s that helped me with support.